Zac-Digital/fh-services/docs/analytics-and-search/ga.md

 When a general error occurs, the page title will be:

-Sorry, there is a problem with the service - Find support for your family - GOV.UK
+> Sorry, there is a problem with the service

 When a page is not found, the page title will be:

-Page not found - Find support for your family - GOV.UK
+> Page not found

 ## Custom Events